Project details

 Proj No. A2052-251

-Title Anti-Jamming and Self-Interference Cancellation Techniques for Wideband RF Receivers
+Title Self-interference Cancellation Techniques for Wideband Receivers

-Summary Receivers are widely used in modern radio-frequency (RF) systems, including radars, satellites, telecommunications, and electromagnetic warfare equipment.
+Summary .Receivers are widely used in modern radio-frequency (RF) systems, including radars, satellites, telecommunications, and electromagnetic warfare equipment.
 At this juncture, wideband receivers have become a practical reality due to advancements in analog-to-digital converter (ADC) technology that have improved both bandwidth and resolution.
-Nonetheless, the broad spectrum exposure faced by ADCs in wideband receivers makes them susceptible to self-interference signals from nearby friendly transmitters and external interference signals (jammers).
+Nonetheless, the broad spectrum exposure faced by ADCs in wideband receivers makes them susceptible to self-interference signals from nearby friendly transmitters.
 The presence of high-power interference signals can potentially saturate the ADC, rendering both the ADC and the receiver inoperable.
-It is therefore imperative to mitigate these interference signals and protect wideband receivers against jamming.
+It is therefore imperative to mitigate these interference signals and protect wideband receivers.

 Supervisor Prof Chang, Joseph Sylvester (Loc:S1 > S1 B1B > S1 B1B 60, Ext: +65 67904424)